imharish63/Synchronization-of-Sensor-Nodes-in-a-Wireless-Network/README.md

 for monitoring serial port of Master and saving the latencies into CSV files.
 Other file to plot the recorded data.

+# Implementation
+Refer implementation section of the report file.